-Related parties of the company comprises of key management personnel, organization having significant influence on the company, subsidiaries of the company and Board of Directors.
+Related parties of the company comprise of key management personnel, organization having significant influence on the company, subsidiaries of the company and Board of Directors.

 a.
-Subsidiary Companies
+Subsidiary Company

-The Company has made investment in two subsidiary companies.
-The Company has presence on the Board of these two companies in proportion of its shareholding.
-Company provides office space to the two subsidiaries on operating lease.
-Other than this, there is no any transaction with subsidiary companies.
+The Company has one subsidiary company.
+The Company has presence on the Board of this company in proportion of its shareholding.
+Company provides office space to the subsidiary on operating lease.
+Other than this, there is no any transaction with subsidiary company.